How formation time-scales affect the period dependence of the transition between rocky super-Earths and gaseous sub-Neptunes and implications for $\eta_\oplus$: Scenario 2: A Primordial Rocky Population Born after Disk Dispersal

 \section{Scenario 2: A Primordial Rocky Population Born after Disk Dispersal}

 The second possibility is that the rocky planet population simply never had significant volatile envelopes in the first place and that they formed with their current essentially bare rocky compositions.
 This would make sense if these planets took $\gtrsim$10 Myr to finish assembling, as by that point their proto-planetary gas disks will have already dissipated.
-As mentioned above, this is generally believed to be how the Earth and other terrestrial planets of the inner Solar System formed \cp[e.g.,][]{Raymond2009,Morbidelli2012}.
+As mentioned above, this is generally believed to be how the Earth and other terrestrial planets of the inner Solar System finished forming \cp[e.g.,][]{Raymond2009,Morbidelli2012}.

-In this case the maximum mass of bare rocky planets, and therefore $R_{\mathrm{trans}}$, will simply be set by the available supply of solid materials that a planetary core can accrete by collisions, which is in turn set by the solid density profile in the disk.
-To get an idea for the typically solid density profile from which exoplanetary systems formed we turn to the analysis of \ct{Chiang2013}.
+In this case the rocky and non-rocky exoplanets would represent two separate populations, likely originating from different formation timescales, and the transition radius $R_{\mathrm{trans}}$ rocky and non-rocky planet would instead arise from the superposition of these two populations.
+Therefore in this scenario, the transition radius will be set by the maximum typical mass of bare rocky planets as a function of distance from the star, which should simply be set by the available supply of solid materials that a planetary core can accrete by collisions.
+This is in turn will beset by the solid density profile in an average disk.
+To get an idea for the typical solid density profile from which exoplanetary systems formed we turn to the analysis of \ct{Chiang2013}.
 By estimating the heavy element masses for the full sample of short-period planets found by {\it Kepler} as a function of their semi-major axes, \ct{Chiang2013} were able to construct a typical Minimum Mass Extrasolar Nebula (MMEN).
 Specifically they found that the {\it Kepler} sample implies a typical initial solid surface density profile of the form

 Here, $a$ is semi-major axis and $\mathcal{F}_{\mathrm{disc}}$ is a normalization factor that can vary the surface density relative to the MMEN.
 This is quite similar in form to the standard overall surface density profile for the Minimum Mass Solar Nebula $\sigma(a)=\sigma_{0}(a/\mathrm{AU})^{-3/2}$ \cp{Hayashi1981}, except that the MMEN requires $\sim3-5\times$ more overall mass in solids than the MMSN \cp{Chiang2013}.